10 Tricks for the Best Jack-o’-Lanterns Ever

 Once pumpkins ripen, they will deteriorate fast, and heat and light speed up the process.

 Ready to carve your jack-o’-lantern?
 Not yet, you’re not.
 First, wash it in a solution of 4 litres water and 1 teaspoon chlorine bleach.
 This will help prevent mold.

-Draw your jack-o’-lantern design on paper, or use one of these pumpkin-carving templates.
+Draw your jack-o’-lantern design on paper, or use one of these free pumpkin-carving stencils.
 This is easier and cleaner than drawing right on the pumpkin, and makes revisions a snap.

 To transfer a pattern to the pumpkin, cut it out and adhere it to the pumpkin with masking tape.
 Then either use pinpricks to mark the shapes and lines on the pumpkin, or use a craft or utility knife and cut through the design to score it on the surface.

 Think more than faces

 Don’t limit your jack-o’-lantern to face designs.
 Moons, stars, cats, bats and witches are all fun and easy to do.
 Using a drill to make patterned light holes is a wonderful idea as well.